 Thinking like retailers

 Seemingly the shining store on a hill, Apple continues to open retail locations in suburbs and metropolitan areas alike.
 Their stores are ostensibly always packed, due in part to the introduction of their events series, "Today at Apple."

 These memorable experiences consist of focused educational engagement in areas like photography, illustration and web development.
 Almost more important, is the fact that they do this without the inclusion of a sales component.

 It’s not difficult to imagine the benefits of a similar experience at a local bank; attending a class on managing your income or saving for retirement.
-In fact, according to the figures in our 2018 Modern Banking Research report, a meager 11% of people across the US and UK have been invited to a bank’s event, yet over 60% said they would attend if invited.
+In fact, according to the figures in our 2019 Modern Banking Research report, 63% of consumers have raised their hands to express interest in attending in-branch events, which can include investment workshops, mortgage courses, or financial planning seminars.

 This highlights a huge opportunity for banks to offer in-branch events to improve the overall customer and brand experience.